ARMmbed/mbed-os-example-ble/BLE_HeartRate/readme.md

 ## Checking for success

 1. Build the application and install it on your board as explained in the building instructions.

-1. Open Panobike or the BLE scanner on your phone.
+1. Open the BLE scanner on your phone.
+1. Find your device; it should be named `HRM`.

-1. Find your device.
+1. Establish a connection with your device.
+1. Discover the services and the characteristics on the device.
+The *Heart Rate* service has the UUID `0x180D` and includes the *Heart Rate Measurement* characteristic which has the UUID `0x2A37`.
+1. Register for the notifications sent by the *Heart Rate Measurement* characteristic.
 1. You should see the heart rate value change every half second.
 It begins at 100, goes up to 175 (in steps of 1), resets to 100 and so on.